ARIA-Funded-TREND/HMS/README.md

 **Example Design Choices**

-- **MLP-only routing (no attention)**: Fully replacing attention with simple MLP-only routing on modulated _V_ (e.g., Liu et al., 2021) yields strictly $\mathcal{O}(N)$ complexity.
+- **MLP-only routing (no attention)**: Replacing attention entirely with a simple MLP applied to modulated _V_ yields strictly _O(N)_ complexity.
 - **Top-_k_ attention over coherent tokens**: Using top-_k_ relevant tokens for attention operates at an approximate computational cost of $\mathcal{O}(N + k^2)$, where _N_ denotes the number of input tokens and $k$ denotes the selected top-_k_ coherent tokens.
 Since $k \ll N$ and $k \le \sqrt{N}$, the model exhibits near-linear scaling in $N$.

 **Empirical Behaviour**

-Both readout approaches support comparably faster learning with substantially reduced computational demand in Co⁴ (See Figure 8).
-A top-_k_ relevant token strategy is applied and reported for both Co⁴ and ViT under matched experimental settings to enable a controlled comparison.
+Both readout approaches yield substantially faster learning with reduced computational demand in Co⁴ compared to a standard Transformer under identical or smaller total parameter counts and the same training schedule.

 **Empirical observation:**

 - Reducing the top-_k_ tokens improves performance in Co⁴.
 - Applying the same top-_k_ feature selection to ViT results in performance degradation.

-This behaviour contrasts with the commonly reported behaviour of standard Transformer-based models, which often benefit from increased context length, although such gains depend on training regime and architectural design.
+This behaviour contrasts with the commonly reported behaviour of standard Transformer-based models, which often benefit from increased context length.

 ## 📊 Reproducing key results